Bath Iron Works: History

 In 2015, Bath Iron Works signed contracts with US Navy to build new Arleigh Burke-class destroyers, as well as to conduct maintenance sustainment support of Independence-class littoral combat ships built by competitor Austal USA.
 The shipyard delivered USS Rafael Peralta and USS Thomas Hudner and is working on USS Daniel Inouye and USS Carl M. Levin.
 The DDG block buy for Bath also includes USS John Basilone, USS Harvey C. Barnum Jr., and USS Louis H. Wilson Jr..
 On March 27, Bath received a $610.4 million contract modification to build John Basilone.
 This ship was funded in the 2015 defense appropriations act.

 In 2016, Dirk Lesko became president of Bath Iron Works.

 In 2020, 4,300 workers, all members of the International Association of Machinists and Aerospace Workers, voted to go on strike after the company and the union failed to agree to new labor contracts.
-The shipbuilders eventually agreed to a 3 year pact and returned to work after 63 days of strike.
+The shipbuilders agreed to a 3-year pact and returned to work after 63 days of strike.

 Lesko resigned unexpectedly on April 7, 2022, the same day the union local announced that it had come to an agreement with the shipyard.
 On May 5, 2022, Charles F. Krugh was appointed president.

-A General Dynamics employee since 2011, Krugh had lately been a vice president in the company's Gulfstream Aerospace subsidiary.
+Offsite facilities

+Bath Iron Works operates several offsite facilities in the surrounding mid-coast Maine region, their purposes range from administration to structural fabrication.